12 Things To Expect From A Maine Coon Kitten

 Whether a Maine Coon cat should be allowed outside to roam freely, or not, has become a highly emotive subject.

-Sadly, many criminals would love to steal your free-roaming Maine Coon kitten off the street.
-Even older Maine Coons command a high price tag, so owners must be always vigilant.
+Criminals would love to steal your free-roaming Maine Coon kitten off the street.
+Even older Maine Coons command a high price tag, so always be vigilant.

 As a final note, many breeder contracts (particularly in the US, and increasingly in the UK) determine whether or not the Maine Coon kitten is allowed to be an outdoor cat, or not.